Fundamental mechanisms of energy exchanges in autonomous measurements based on dispersive qubit-light interaction: Introduction

-A perfect platform to analyze scattering-type pre-measurements in quantum optics is given by an electromagnetic pulse that interacts dispersively with a qubit~\cite{Blais2004Architecture,Book_Haroche2006,Blais2007Processing,Gambetta2008Zeno,Boissonneault2009Dispersive,Blais2021CQED}.
-In this setting, the electromagnetic field features the quantum meter and the dispersive interaction provides a pre-measurement of the qubit's state along the $z$-axis.
-Making a probe pulse travel through an otherwise empty waveguide autonomously turns on and off the interaction between the electromagnetic field inside the waveguide and the qubit.
+A perfect platform to analyze scattering-type pre-measurements in quantum optics is given by an electromagnetic pulse that interacts dispersively with a qubit~\cite{Blais2004Architecture,Book_Haroche2006,Blais2007Processing,Schuster2007resolving,Gambetta2008Zeno,Boissonneault2009Dispersive,Blais2021CQED,jordan2024quantum}.
+In this setting, the electromagnetic field features the quantum meter and the dispersive interaction induces a phase-shift of the light pulse, conditioned to the qubit's state along the $z$-axis: this provides a pre-measurement of the latter.
+Moreover, the pulse propagation allows one to autonomously turn on and off the coupling between the light and the qubit.
 In the standard dispersive readout, the qubit's bare Hamiltonian is proportional to $\sigma_z$ and hence commutes with both the interaction Hamiltonian and the measured observable.
+This kind of dispersive measurements is ubiquitous in circuit QED~\cite{Blais2021CQED,jordan2024quantum}.

 Here we consider this dispersive pre-measurement scenario when the qubit's bare Hamiltonian is tilted with respect to the $z$-axis by an arbitrary angle $\Theta$.
 This implies that the measured observable ($\sigma_z$) and the qubit's bare Hamiltonian do not commute, giving rise to an energy exchange between qubit and meter.
 Remarkably, the dispersive interaction forbids a direct energy exchange via creation and/or annihilation of photons.
-Hence, the field's energy change manifests through spectral deformations and changes of the light color while the photon number remains the same.
+Hence, the field's energy change manifests through spectral deformations, red shifts and blue shifts, while the photon number remains the same.